yoctoproject/poky/documentation/profile-manual/usage.rst

 .. admonition:: Tying it Together

    These are exactly the same set of event filters defined by the trace event subsystem.
-See the ftrace / tracecmd / kernelshark section for more discussion about these event filters.
+See the ftrace / trace-cmd / KernelShark section for more discussion about these event filters.

 .. admonition:: Tying it Together